 WordPress categories can help to make finding information about similar topics on your site easier for visitors.
-Publishing posts under categories also helps to keep you content organized and allows search engines to better index your WordPress site.
+Publishing posts under categories not only helps to keep your content organized, it also improves both your visitor’s experience and your search engine rankings.

-This tutorial helps you learn how to add, edit, and delete categories in posts.
+This step-by-step tutorial helps you learn about configuring categories in WP posts.

 Using WordPress Post Categories

-Out of the box, WordPress post URLs aren’t really search engine friendly.
-In order to make the best use of WordPress categories, you will need to modify the way WordPress displays your URLs.
+Out of the box, WordPress URLs are not search engine friendly.
+In order to make the best use of categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks allow WordPress to display search engine friendly URLs, so instead of having a post link that looks like this:

-The same post URL can look like this:
+You can have the post URL look like this:

-If you have not configured your permalinks yet, then we recommend doing so now before configuring your post categories.
+If you have not yet configured your permalinks, then do so now before configuring your categories.

-We have written a detailed tutorial about setting up and using permalinks here: Improve Your WordPress SEO Using Permalinks
+We have created a detailed tutorial about permalinks here: How To Set Up WordPress Permalinks

-Maintaining content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to boost your site’s optimization for improved search engine results.
+Maintaining content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.

-We recommend, therefore, planning what kind of broad “topics” you will write about.
-These can be topics related to your specific niche, your business, and even your industry.
+The first step, therefore, is to work out what kind of broad “topics” you will write about and publish on your site.
+These can be topics related to your specific niche, your business, or your industry.

-When creating your list of topics, include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your site as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer other people to.
+When creating your list of topics, include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your business as an “authority” that online visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer other people to.

-For example, let’s say that you would like to start a website to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+For example, let’s say that you would like to start a site to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:

 - Marriage Celebrant FAQs